didi-hub97/containerization/README.md

 ### Details of Work done:
 ***
 The task was in two parts,
-- To run containers using docker compose
+- To run containers using docker-compose
-- Manage multiple containers without using docker compose.
+- Manage multiple containers without using docker-compose.
 For the purpose of the project, I used a bash script.
 It is important to know that, this can also be done using the terminal.

 **Let's explore how the task was done using docker-compose**